-Zinciriye Madrasa Zinciriye or Isa Bey Madrasa was built in 1385 by Melik Necmeddin Isa bin Muzaffer Davud bin El Melik Salih, who was the last Artuqid Sultan ruling in Mardin.
-Locals call it as Zinciriye Madrasa due to its cusped domes on the east and west edges and high monumental portal in the east side.
-The building consists of a large courtyard, two floors of mosque and crypts, along with other spaces.
-It is entered from the central porch; there are corridors that lead to it or visitors may enter through an opening in the star-shaped vault at its center.
-In the middle of the mosque is a squinched dome which is decorated with inlaid designs.
-A mihrab, located in a corridor on the south side, denotes one's way to an elevated place covered by a squinched dome that appears to be a tomb.
-Though most surviving rooms on the upper floor are small, they once belonged to the students attending school in the madrasa.
-Melik Necmeddin Isa, a noble who fought back Timur when he first invaded Mardin and was imprisoned for it afterwards, was held here as well.
-Mardin museum is housed inside Zinciriye Madrasa until it moved into its own building.
+Zinciriye Madrasa Zinciriye Madrasa, also known as Isa Bey Madrasa, was constructed in 1385 by Melik Necmeddin Isa bin Muzaffer Davud bin El Melik Salih, the last Artuqid Sultan who ruled in Mardin.
+The locals refer to it as Zinciriye Madrasa because of its cusped domes located on the east and west edges, and the impressive monumental portal on the east side.
+The building is composed of a large courtyard, two floors of mosque and crypts, and other areas.
+The central porch serves as the entrance, with corridors leading to it, or visitors can enter through an opening in the star-shaped vault at its center.
+At the center of the mosque is a squinched dome adorned with inlaid designs.
+A mihrab located in a corridor on the south side leads to an elevated place covered by a squinched dome, which seems to be a tomb.
+Although most rooms on the upper floor are small, they once served as the classrooms for the students attending the madrasa.
+Melik Necmeddin Isa, a noble who resisted Timur during his first invasion of Mardin and was imprisoned for it, was also held here.
+Mardin Museum was housed inside Zinciriye Madrasa until it moved to its own building.